What Were Two Effects Of The Bonus Army

 Conclusion

 The Bonus Army was more than a fleeting protest; it was a watershed moment that left indelible marks on both the political landscape and the social fabric of the United States.
-Its first major effect was the political damage inflicted on President Hoover, which helped propel Franklin D. Roosevelt to the presidency and reshaped the public’s expectations of federal responsibility during crises.
+On top of that, its first major effect was the political damage inflicted on President Hoover, which helped propel Franklin D. Roosevelt to the presidency and reshaped the public’s expectations of federal responsibility during crises.
 Its second effect was the long-term impetus for legislative reforms that improved the lives of veterans, culminating in the GI Bill’s comprehensive benefits.
 By examining these two effects, we gain insight into how grassroots movements can compel governments to reassess policies, ultimately leading to more equitable and responsive governance.

 Frequently Asked Questions